-Most of the time when we buy emerald jewellery in Australia, we are so busy thinking about its quality and territorial origin, that we forget other factors that definitely add value to your engagement ring or your wedding anniversary ring.
-For this reason, today we want to indicate the 5 steps you must follow to buy emeralds of ethical origin.
+Often when we buy emerald jewellery in Australia, we get distracted by its quality and territorial origin, and we forget other factors that add value to the engagement ring or wedding anniversary ring.
+So, today, let’s discuss the five considerations when buying emeralds of ethical origin.

-When we speak of value, we are not referring to price, and it is important to make this distinction since many times these concepts are so confused that many people end up thinking that we are talking about the same thing.
-Actually, we are referring to that positive quality that occurs due to the essence and social background that hides every precious stone that comes into your hands.
+When we speak of value, we are not referring to price.
+It is important to make this distinction as many people confuse the two concepts and think that we are talking about the same thing.
+However, we are referring to that positive quality in the essence and social background behnd every precious stone that comes into your hands.

-So, let’s forget for a moment the issue of quality, carats, size, colour, etc., and we are going to focus on what almost nobody talks about, business morale and good principles when it comes to of mining and trading a precious stone.
+So, let’s forget for a moment the issues of quality, carats, size, colour, etc., and focus on what almost nobody talks about: the business morale and good principles when it comes to mining and trading a precious stone.

-Global mining is a thorny issue, it is no longer a secret that due to different practices in the mining sector, whether individual or corporate, many people have been viewed negatively.
-In some parts of the world, not in all, artisanal mining, as well as industrial mining, have historically been dangerous, not only for people due to the latent possibility of occupational risks and accidents but also for the environment, due to the contamination of high impact on rivers and other ecosystems.
+Global mining is a thorny issue.
+Due to different practices in the mining sector, whether individual or corporate, many people view it negatively.
+In some parts of the world, artisanal mining (independent miners), as well as industrial mining, have historically been dangerous, not only for people due to the latent possibility of occupational risks and accidents but also for the environment, due to contaminants causing significant impacts on rivers and other ecosystems.

-In the social sphere, the world has even come to know cases of mining slavery.
-But without going to the extremes, and being somewhat conservative, in these places, the best of the cases involved bad days, excessive work, lack of social security, local violence and lack of corporate and State attention.
+In the social sphere, there are known cases of mining slavery!
+But, without going to the extremes and even just being conservative, there are cases that involve bad days, excessive work, lack of social security, local violence, and lack of corporate and state attention.

-The poor working conditions that many miners or “guaqueros” have faced, put on the table, the need to establish moral parameters, that help define a corporate ethic, that looks after the trade goods of those who intervene in each part of the process, starting with those who came into their lives, to obtain the precious stones that we long for.
+The poor working conditions that many miners or ‘guaqueros’ face, highlights the need to establish moral parameters.
+Defining corporate ethics that looks after the trade goods of those involved in each part of the process, starts with those who toiled to obtain the precious stones that we covet.

-This is how the concept of “Emeralds of Ethical Origin” was born, which also performs surgery, local and international organisations, interested in guiding the emerald industry so that it can be based on personally affected moral principles.
+This is how the concept of ‘Emeralds of Ethical Origin’ started.
+It performs surgery, local and international organisations, interested in guiding the emerald industry to be based on personally affected moral principles.

-Thanks to the work of organisations such as Fedesmeraldas, emeralds are produced in Colombia free of all kinds of conflicts, which means that the final buyer of a Colombian emerald can eventually confirm if its purchase is socially responsible, that is if its acquisition it is ethical.
+Thanks to the work of organisations such as Fedesmeraldas, emeralds produced in Colombia are free of all kinds of conflicts, which means that the buyer of a Colombian emerald can be reassured that its purchase is socially responsible, that its acquisition was ethical.